 - Achieve economies of scale and efficiency

 - Address challenges more effectively as a group than as single providers

 There are approximately 500 rural health networks in the United States.
 UMRHN is one of six rural health networks in South Carolina.
-For more information please contact us at 803-377-8027.
+To learn about our current initiatives, accomplishments, and partners, please download our brochure here. or contact us at 803-377-8027

 SC Rural Health Action Plan